Step-by-Step Home Renovation Checklist

 2. Stabilize the structure, if necessary.
-If the home is particularly old or in disrepair, you may need to instruct your contractor to make structural reinforcements before moving forward with your project.
+If the home is particularly old or in disrepair, you may need to instruct your home remodeling company to make structural reinforcements before moving forward with your project.

-This could include adding underpinning or piling to the existing foundation or inserting steel beams, props, or scaffolding where necessary.
+This could include adding underpinning or piling to the existing foundation or inserting steel beams where necessary.
 Reputable and certified contractors should be able to help you stabilize the structure before they begin the remodel.

-You should plan to have contractors remove any bulk waste, things like walls, ceiling beams, floors, large cabinets, and counters, etc. There are of plenty bulk trash drop-off sites in your area and your contractors are likely to have an idea of where these places are so that these items can be properly disposed.
-Most contractors will include disposal in their process and price, so consult with them on how their process works.
+You should plan to have contractors remove any bulk waste, things like walls, ceiling beams, floors, large cabinets, and counters, etc. Most contractors will include disposal in their process and price, so consult with them on how their process works.

 5. Relocate any drains or plumbing.
-You might need to do drain or plumbing relocation if you’re moving your sink, toilet, and/or tub or adding any new ones.
-This is also necessary if you’re adding or renovating your utility area.
-Rest assured that you don’t have to walk through this step alone when you hire a full service contractor/remodeling company.
+You might need to do drain or plumbing relocation if you’re moving your sink, toilet, or tub or adding any new ones.
+This is also necessary if you are adding or renovating your laundry area.
+Rest assured that you don’t have to walk through this step alone when you hire a full-service remodeling company.

 7. Flooring and minor renovations.
 Minor projects are next: adding in the new tile, installing the appliances, painting the walls, and making the aesthetic updates you’ve chosen.